 While the centuries old debate about mind vs the brain, and whether consciousness exists without the brain continues, neuroscientific researchers do have evidence highlighting the ways our thoughts and emotions correlate with certain patterns in brain activity.
 This research is suggestive that shame is an unpleasant emotion produced as a survival mechanism by the part of the brain designed to keep us safe from threats, the amygdala.
 Shame is functional as it guides our behaviour so that we remain connected to and a part of our community.
 However, shame can also become exaggerated as our amygdala hijacks our reasoning capacities to the point of shrouding other emotions and thoughts that are driving our behaviour.

 I spoke with Professor V.S.
-Ramachandran, one of the worlds most influential scientists, often called the “Marco Polo” of neuroscience, and several other world leaders in Neuroscience at last weekend’s Mind and its Potential conference.
-They shared the latest research enhancing our view of the causes, repercussions and management of emotions like shame.
+Ramachandran, one of the worlds most influential scientists, often called the “Marco Polo” of neuroscience, and several other world leaders in Neuroscience at a Mind and its Potential conference.
+They shared the research enhancing our view of the causes, repercussions and management of emotions like shame.

 Shame shows up in a variety of ways – defensiveness, aggression, self delusion, withdrawal, helplessness and many more.
 Most people can speak with self-respect and pride about challenges like the annoying co-worker, the flu we have, our career goals and sporting ambitions.
 But, there are other challenges that remain private, shrouded in shame (fear of judgment by others) making them not so easy to speak about with self-respect.
 These can include our deepest fears, hurts, longings, addictions, obsessions and secret hopes.
 When the sense of shame is strong in protecting our sense of integrity from judgment and attack, we don’t always recognize it as shame.